artainmo/web-development/mobile/swift/README.md

 Files for programming in swift have the '.swift' extension.

 Xcode is an IDE specially developed by Apple for software on iOS, watchOS, macOS, iPadOS, tvOS.<br>
-However sometimes it is easier to develop swift programs simply in the terminal.
+However sometimes it is easier to develop swift programs simply in the terminal.<br>
+The advantages of Xcode are the propositions of templates when starting a project and the simulation of specific IOS devices when wanting to develop an app on them.

 You can verify your swift like this `swift --version`, compile `swiftc <filename>.swift` and execute `./<executable>`.

 ### Variables
 Here is an example of how to declare a variable `var score = 0`, that we can later print for example `print(score)`.<br>